-The oregano olive oil in this recipe is made in California by cold-pressing fresh olives with fresh oregano.
-Oregano imparts an herbaceous, slightly bitter flavor and distinctive mouth-watering aroma to foods, and in some cultures is used medicinally.
+The rosemary olive oil in this recipe is made in California by cold-pressing fresh olives with fresh rosemary.
 And olive oil, well, you probably already know that it’s one of my all-time favorite superfoods – I call it “the secret sauce” of the Mediterranean Diet.

 Parsley is another herb native to the Mediterranean, one that boasts a nutrient-packed phytochemical profile –chlorophyll, flavonoids, and antioxidants like vitamin C, to name a few.
 It’s no wonder that other cultures have used the leaves and seeds of this herb medicinally for centuries.
 I love to incorporate it as much as possible into my recipes (like this quinoa tabbouleh salad recipe).

 Artichokes help promote detoxification – one of my Pillars of Health – and support liver function.
 Tomatoes are a great source of lycopene, a carotenoid antioxidant that helps protect the body against harmful free radicals.
 If you add broccoli to the salad, you’ll get even more phytochemical bang for your buck, because the lycopene works synergistically with the sulforphane in broccoli – you get more powerful health benefits than by eating each alone.
 That’s why I try to combine tomatoes and broccoli in my healthy recipes whenever possible.